TheCarsonWest/TheCarsonWest.github.io/test/content/Chaining Decorators.md

 # Chaining [Decorators](./../decorators/)

 ## What are Chaining [Decorators](./../decorators/)?
-Chaining decorators is a technique in Python that allows multiple decorators to be applied to a single function or class.
-By chaining decorators, you can combine the functionalities of different decorators in a sequential manner, allowing you to enhance the behavior of the decorated function or class in a more modular and flexible way.
+Chaining [Decorators](./../decorators/) is a technique in Python that allows multiple [Decorators](./../decorators/) to be applied to a single function or class.
+By chaining [Decorators](./../decorators/), you can combine the functionalities of different [Decorators](./../decorators/) in a sequential manner, allowing you to enhance the behavior of the decorated function or class in a more modular and flexible way.

 ## How to Use Chaining [Decorators](./../decorators/)
-To chain decorators, simply use the `@` symbol before each decorator function you want to apply, in the order you wish to apply them.
+To chain [Decorators](./../decorators/), simply use the `@` symbol before each decorator function you want to apply, in the order you wish to apply them.
 The syntax is as follows:

 ```python
 @decorator1